 Initiation Draft Proposal (formerly Strawman) 24 February 2023

 Bylaws provisions referred to below are reproduced at the end for convenience.

+This is intended to capture the IOT’s agreement and form the basis of the drafting instructions to ICANN Legal (or their external Counsel) in order to draft the text of the relevant Rule.
+The IOT remains responsible for reviewing and agreeing the text of the draft Rule.

 Need for clarity for claimants/potential claimants considering bringing an IRP (referred to hereafter as the claimant):